 World Health Day, celebrated on 7 April every year to mark the anniversary of the founding of WHO provides us with a unique opportunity to mobilize action around a specific health topic of concern to people all over the world.

-This year’s (2017) theme is “Depression: Let’s talk” and is focused in providing a better understanding of what depression is and how it can be prevented and treated.
-Hopefully this will help reduce the stigma associated with the condition, and lead to more people seeking help.
+This year’s (2017) theme is “Depression: Let’s talk” and is focused on providing a better understanding of what depression is and how it can be prevented and treated.
+Hopefully, this will help reduce the stigma associated with the condition and lead to more people seeking help.

 Eating your way to a better state of mind

 Is it possible to eat our way to a better state of mind?
 Well, the fact is that making certain changes to our diets might help.

 Our brain is a very complex organ AND so are the foods we eat AND so is the way our bodies interact with those foods.

 Some nutrients seem to be linked to brain health more than other.
 For example:

 - Omega 3 fatty acids (fish, nuts, seeds) provide building blocks for healthy brain development and function and thus have been explored for their potential role in preventing everything from ADHD to Alzheimer’s.

 - B vitamins (meat, eggs, seafood, green leafy vegetables, legumes and whole grains): Studies have shown that a deficiency in B vitamins (particularly B12) can be linked to depression, though it is unclear why.

 - Vitamin D (sun exposure, fortified breakfast cereals, bread, juices, milk) is required for brain development and function.
 Deficiency of this “sunshine vitamin” is sometimes associated with depression and other mood disorders.